 Ticketing Fees Are Hindering Your Event Marketing Budget

-When planning an account-based event marketing campaign that requires tickets to a game, concert, etc, there’s a lot that goes into sourcing and procurement.
+When planning an account-based event marketing campaign that requires tickets to a game, concert, etc., there’s a lot that goes into sourcing and procurement.
 How many event tickets are you needing?
 Best seats in house or best price?
-Seated in pairs or all together?
+Are they seated in pairs or all together?
 Are the event tickets even available?

 Ticket Hospitality Firms

 Ticket hospitality firms are companies that are online event ticket marketplaces that specialize in connecting companies to the most sought-after tickets nationwide.
 They go hunting the marketplace for the tickets you need for your hospitality events, within the parameters you requested and all for a minimal fee (typically around 2%) and are always less than any resellers.
 Companies like Executive Sports and Entertainment (ESE) can also offer personalized service for those instances where last-minute tickets are needed or for an immediate day of support at no additional cost.